antithesishq/glitch-grid/README.md

 we wanted obvious, low-context bugs that project maintainers would not fix.
 Welcome, GlitchGrid!

-Please refer to the [Antithesis Documentation](https://antithesis.com/docs/) for more information about how to get started with Antithesis, best practrices, etc.
+Please refer to the [Antithesis Documentation](https://antithesis.com/docs/) for more information about how to get started with Antithesis, best practices, etc.

 ### SDK Use